A combined First-principles and Boltzmann transport theory methodology for studying magnetotransport in magnetic

 In conclusion, we have developed a first-principles methodology to study magnetotransport in multi-band magnetic materials.
-This approach combines field and temperature-dependent ordinary conductivity and anomalous Hall conductivity.
-Initially applied to a two-band model, we successfully obtained revised longitudinal and Hall resistivities, showcasing a variety of MR and Hall curves with different magnetization forms.
+This approach combines field- and temperature-dependent ordinary conductivity and anomalous Hall conductivity.
+Initially applied to two-band models and single-band models, we showcased a variety of MR and Hall curves with different magnetization forms, and meticulously analyzed the mechanisms underlying these unusual behaviors.
 Subsequently, we applied this method to the realistic magnetic material \CSS \ using first-principles calculations.
 The resulting unusual magnetotransport behaviors are consistent with experimental results, indicating the validity of our calculations.
 Our methodology may serve as a potent tool to study the magnetotransport properties across a wide range of magnetic materials.
-For further research, consideration could be given to the field dependency of residual resistivity $\rho_0$ due to spin disorder scatterings~\cite{Haas1968_spindiorder} or corrections to the ordinary conductivity induced by Berry curvature and orbital moment.
+For further research, consideration could be given to the field dependence of residual resistivity $\rho_0$ due to spin disorder scattering~\cite{Haas1968_spindiorder} or corrections to the ordinary conductivity induced by Berry curvature and orbital moment.

-This work was supported by the National Key Research and Development Program of China (Grant No. 2023YFA1607400, 2022YFA1403800), the National Natural Science Foundation of China (Grant No.12274436, 11925408, 11921004), the Science Center of the National Natural Science Foundation of China (Grant No. 12188101), and H.W. acknowledge support from the Informatization Plan of the Chinese Academy of Sciences (CASWX2021SF-0102).